Double Check Headlight Bulb Size and Compatibility Here

 As we continue with our H9 vs H11 headlight comparison, we’d like to state that for the fog light, the H9 bulb fits better with a slight modification.
 The whole science behind all this is the performance in lumens.
 An?
 H9 headlight bulb? modification can give you 2100 lumens than the standard 1450 lumens, with only a 10-watt and 2-amp increase.
 The benefit from all this, though, will be a much brighter light than stock.

-If you see more carefully, you will see that both of them consist of a base that can be trimmed.
-The portion of this base should be trimmed measures around 3mm from the left side of the top lug in order to allow the headlight bulb to fit in the top light housing.
+If you look more carefully, you will see that both of them consist of a base that can be trimmed.
+The portion of this base should be trimmed to measure around 3mm from the left side of the top lug in order to allow the headlight bulb to fit in the top light housing.
 Also, the bulbs should be maintained with debris which must be wiped down with a soft towel and 91% Isopropyl in order to clean off the debris.

 Update: HID Headlights are slowly being replaced by LED technology.?
 One of the? better LED headlight kits? we’ve come across is the XenonPro.?
 They make a great kit, and they’re a solid, reputable company.?
 Check them out!